 Pskov places of interest

-The oldest functioning Russian monastery (Pskov Monastery of the Caves) is the place where pilgrims from all Russia are coming to.
-Also there are Krypetsky Monastery (the 16th century) and Elizarovo Monastery giving a lot of info about medieval Russia.
+The oldest functioning Russian monastery (Pskov Monastery of the Caves) is the place attracting pilgrims from all over Russia.
+Also, there are Krypetsky Monastery (the 16th century) and Elizarovo Monastery giving a lot of information on medieval Russia.

 Mikhailovskoe, the family nest of the famous Russian poet Alexander Pushkin, is among the other attractions of Pskov.